-Eeb Allay Ooo! is available on YouTube as a part of the We Are One: Global Film Festival, so it’s the perfect time to witness this beautiful film.
+Eeb Allay Ooo! is now playing in theatres near you, so it’s the perfect time to witness this beautiful film.
 This part-documentary, part-feature brings you some very real performances about important issues and packs it all up with comedy and cinematic brilliance.
 Watch it before it is gone.

 Director: Prateek Vats